bitlather/laravel-learn/README.md

 Summary
 =======

+The branches in this repo show basic development using Laravel Framework version 4.1.24.

 This branch shows the basics of user sign up, log in, and log out using Laravel Framework version 4.1.24.